LION--Horror Short Movie Review

 The wife hears the screams.
 The atmospheric tension is brilliant as the lights go off and she slowly creeps into the living room, only to find a dismembered hand.
 The very hand that the father used to beat his child.

 She screams and sees a pair of glowing eyes.
 The mother hides under a bed, but she will not be spared either.
-She never protected her daughter.
+She never protected her child.
 Her silence made her just as guilty.

 The lion is almost personified as it stalks its prey before attacking.